vaamonde/infra-cisco/02-project/02-cenario-B/Etapa-008-ConfiguracaoDaRotaEstaticaPadrao-Routers-Switch.md

   write
 ```

-## TERCEIRA ETAPA: Configurando a Rota Padrão no Router 1941 no Cisco Packet Tracer.
+## TERCEIRA ETAPA: Configurando a Rota Padrão no Router 1941 do Cenário A no Cisco Packet Tracer.

 ```python
 !Acessando o modo EXEC Privilegiado